-Students who do not meet the minimum requirements may be admitted to the PTA program on a contingency basis.
-If a student is admitted on a contingency bases, the student must complete ALH120 (Anatomy & Physiology I) and ALH120L (Anatomy & Physiology I Lab) with a minimum GPA of a 2.88 (B-) and maintain an overall GPA of 2.88 (B-) for the first term.
-If you do not meet the above stated requirements at the end of your first term, you will be required to change your major.
+Students who do not meet the minimum requirements of 80% of the total evaluative requirement points may be admitted to the PTA program on a contingency basis.
+If a student is admitted on a contingency basis, the student MUST complete ALH120 with a minimum GPA of a 2.88 (B-) and maintain an overall GPA of 2.88 (B-) for their first term.
+If a student does not meet the above GPA requirements, the student will automatically be dismissed from the PTA program and encouraged to change their major.